-- Rash - Other symptoms: - Fever, chills, swollen lymph nodes, exhaustion, muscle aches and backache, headache - Respiratory symptoms - An individual may experience all or only a few symptoms. - Sometimes, people have flu-like symptoms before the rash. - Some people get a rash first, followed by other symptoms. - Others only experience a rash.
+- Rash (lesions) on skin and/or mucous membranes. - Other symptoms: - Fever, chills, swollen lymph nodes, exhaustion, muscle aches and backache, headache - Respiratory symptoms - An individual may experience all or only a few symptoms. - Sometimes, people have flu-like symptoms before the rash. - Some people get a rash first, followed by other symptoms. - Others only experience a rash.